nova-model/nova-tutorial/episodes/02-Copy-Template.md

 Let's understand the key components that make your tool work in NDIP:

 1. **Repository Structure**:
-   - Your code is hosted at `https://code.ornl.gov/ndip/tool-sources/tutorial/<username>-nova-tutorial`
+   - Your code is hosted at `https://code.ornl.gov/ndip/tool-sources/tutorial/YOUR_USERNAME-nova-tutorial`
-   - The Docker container is built automatically by CI and stored at `code.ornl.gov:4567/ndip/tool-sources/tutorial/<username>-nova-tutorial`
+   - The Docker container is built automatically by CI and stored at `code.ornl.gov:4567/ndip/tool-sources/tutorial/YOUR_USERNAME-nova-tutorial`

 2. **Tool XML File**:
    - Defines your tool for Galaxy/NDIP
    - References your container so NDIP knows which image to run
-   - Configures ports, environment variables, and other runtime settings
+   - Configures the command to run your application
-   - Is stored in the galaxy-tools repository at `tools/neutrons/tutorials/<username>-nova-tutorial.xml`
+   - Is stored in the galaxy-tools repository at `tools/neutrons/tutorials/YOUR_USERNAME-nova-tutorial.xml`

 3. **Deployment Process**:
    - When you push code to your repository → CI builds a new container
-   - When you run `push-xml` → Your tool XML is updated in the galaxy-tools prototype branch
+   - When you run `push-xml` → The utility checks if your container exists and pushes your tool XML to the galaxy-tools prototype branch
    - After XML is merged → Your tool appears in the NDIP interface

 ::::::::::::::::::::::::::::::::::::::::: callout